Car Camping in a Kia Soul

 Kia Soul Build Out for Car Camping

 Calling all car camping newbies.
 This one's for you!
-As an individual who craves a weekend adventure and occasionally going off the grid, car camping sounds ideal.
+As an individual who craves a weekend adventure and occasionally going off the grid, kia soul car camping sounds ideal.
 It is a low cost way to see the world and keep it moving.
 I have a 2013 Kia Soul Sport (in light green for anyone who is curious).
 I purchased my awesome Kia in 2017 knowing that I wanted the option to car camp on the West Coast.
 I actually went to a small dealership alone and handled my shit!
 It was nerve wracking honestly.
 After some tough negotiating and dramatically driving off the lot in my old Audi, I returned to purchase my Kia Soul, now known as Kiwi.
-Over a year later, I have yet to go camping!
+Over a year later, I have yet to go car camping in my Kia!
 Kiwi deserves better.

 I have never really camped in the traditional sense.
 (I actually did sleep in a tent once and I was up all night awaiting a bear attack).

 Over the years, I have lived in less than stellar conditions around the US.
 I was a camp counselor in Big Bear, CA and a swim instructor in Preston Park, PA.
 I was a TV production assistant in Brooklyn, NY and a flight attendant in Minneapolis, MN.
 So I can be flexible, and my desire to travel around is a lifestyle for me at this point.